A categorical and algebro-geometric theory of localization: Lefschetz-type decompositions from supported classes

-In the ordinary nonequivariant constructible setting this invertibility is an additional hypothesis rather than a generic feature, so \eqref{eq:constructible-explicit-euler-localization} should be read as a rigidified form of the torsor \eqref{eq:constructible-localization-torsor-explicit}, not as part of the purely formal output.
+In the ordinary nonequivariant constructible setting this invertibility is an additional hypothesis rather than a generic feature, so \eqref{eq:constructible-explicit-euler-localisation} should be read as a rigidified form of the torsor \eqref{eq:constructible-localisation-torsor-explicit}, not as part of the purely formal result.

-\paragraph{Fixed-point local terms.} Let $f:X\to X$ be a morphism for which the graph--diagonal construction of \ref{def:Lef} is defined, and let $S=\Fix(f)$ with open complement $u:X\setminus S\hookrightarrow X$.
+Let $f:X\to X$ be a morphism for which the graph--diagonal construction of \ref{def:Lef} is defined, and let $S=\Fix(f)$ with open complement $u:X\setminus S\hookrightarrow X$.
 In the classical sheaf-theoretic Lefschetz formalism the literature furnishes local terms on the fixed-point locus; see \cite[Section~4.1]{BBD}, \cite[Chapter~IX]{KS}, and the refinements in \cite{Fujiwara,Varshavsky}.
-To place these terms within the present framework, one assumes a global supported Lefschetz class
+To place these terms within the present formalism, one assumes a global supported Lefschetz class

 whose restriction to the complement vanishes,

 and whose induced local terms agree with the chosen fixed-point theory.
 One then obtains a fixed-point torsor